 An example of the the routes screen that appears is displayed below:

 A list of routes appears in the routes screen.
-In the example above there are three: Gower Hike, Midhurst Fields, and Lake District Walk.
+In the example above there are three: Lake District Walk, Midhurst Fields and Gower Hike.

 Directly below the titles of the routes you can see the route type and the length of the route.
 If the route is recorded, the time is displayed as well.
-Also it is shown how far away the route is from the center of the currently visible part of the map.
+Also it is shown how far away the route is from your current location.

-To load a route on the map, you have to press the title of the preferred route.
+To load a route on the map, you have to tap the title of the preferred route.

 As an example we now will load the route ‘Gower Hike’.
 The result is shown in the figure below.

-The 13.5 km on the top right of the dashboard indicates the length of the route.
+The 13.5 km on the top right of the dashboard indicates the sum of the lengths of all routes that are currently loaded on the map.
 For this the symbol ‘rte’ is used.

 If you want to see the route in more detail, you can zoom in on the map.

 You can alter the color, width, and transparency of the route line in the settings.

 If you open the routes screen again, you can see that the ‘Gower Hike’ route has obtained a gray background color, as in the example below: